Kunlong1994/lab3/Lab-04.md

 ![](https://papersignals.withgoogle.com/static/images/instructions/slides/stretch_00011.png)

 Use the [Stretch paper templates](https://papersignals.withgoogle.com/static/files/stretch.pdf) from the Google Paper Signals project.
 [Here are instructions to put these together](https://papersignals.withgoogle.com/getstarted#put-it-all-together) (make sure to choose the instructions for the STRETCH signal you're building) with the Arduino and the microservo.
+We recommend that you just make a wireharness or jumper wires that go out to your Arduino mounted breadboard rather than try to stick your Arduino in the device.
+Use a stack of pennies if you need to weight the paper puppet down.

 **a.
 Make a video of your proto puppet.**